-The Innovation Grants program also includes an infrastructure to capture and assess outcomes of funded projects.
-OPERA America will provide administrative and technical support to document successes, challenges and even failures.
-Outcomes will be shared with the entire field at future OPERA America meetings and conferences, as well as through publications.
+In addition to providing direct financial support to these companies, the Innovation Grants program includes infrastructure to capture and assess outcomes of funded projects.
+OPERA America will provide administrative and technical support that will enable companies to document successes and learn from one another.
+Outcomes will be shared at future OPERA America meetings and conferences, as well as through publications and other learning tools.

-“Thanks to the tremendous generosity of the Ann and Gordon Getty Foundation, our member companies receive support to pursue new thinking and experimentation — to expand the boundaries of their current practices and adapt to an ever-changing field,” stated Marc A. Scorca, president and CEO of OPERA America.
-“These grants benefit not only the recipients but the entire art form: Through the lessons gleaned from the funded initiatives, companies throughout North American will be able to borrow and adapt good ideas, spreading the learning field-wide.”
+“Thanks to the profound generosity of the Ann and Gordon Getty Foundation, our member companies have received support to explore new strategies and experiments — to expand the boundaries of their current practices and nimbly adapt to an ever-changing field,” stated Marc A. Scorca, president/CEO of OPERA America.
+“These grants benefit more than just the recipients; through the lessons learned from the funded initiatives, companies throughout North America will be able to replicate and adopt good ideas, and ultimately contribute to a stronger art form.”

 Applications for the next cycle of Innovation Grants will open this fall.
 Visit operaamerica.org/Grants to learn more about Innovation Grants, as well as OPERA America’s complete grant offerings.